HOW THIS SERIAL ENTREPRENEUR SELLS, BUYS AND GROWS BUSINESSES

-We were invited to present a 90 minute breakout session to business advisors from all over the world at The Value Builder Systems 2019 Summit.
+We were invited to present a 90-minute breakout session to business advisors from all over the world at The Value Builder Systems 2019 Summit.

-I am big fan of John Warrillow, founder of The Value Builder System and author of Built to Sell and The Automatic Customer, so this was an honor for me to present.
+I am a big fan of John Warrillow, founder of The Value Builder System and author of Built to Sell and The Automatic Customer, so this was an honor for me to present.

 Our session was standing room only with certified value business advisors from many different backgrounds.
 We received raving reviews from the group regarding our topic, The Secret to Finding New Business: Best Practices to Nurture New Leads.

-We discussed the importance of marketing to the correct audience and how to educate the customer through the marketing process in order to bring in warm, qualified leads.
+We discussed the importance of marketing to the correct audience and how to educate the customer through the marketing process in order to bring in warm qualified leads.

 Also, how to develop a relationship with your customer and to provide a solution they need if you want raving fans.